fercer/ood_image_registration/README.md

 ## Install

-Click the `Use this template` button and create a new repository from this template repository using the GitHub interface.

-Clone your new repository to your sandbox environment (`~/ondemand/dev`).
+Clone this repository to your sandbox environment (`~/ondemand/dev`).

-Place your container with the application and xpra in a location accessible to your user (for development) and update [the container path](https://github.com/psobolewskiPhD/bc_example_qupath/blob/be88adf8636531c6078c783e7b55d85512c82830/template/before.sh.erb#L54).
+Build the Apptainer [valis contianer](containers/valis-wsi_1.2.0_patched.def) and [bftools container  ](containers/bftools.def) and move them into a location accessible to your user (for development) and update [the container path](https://github.com/fercer/ood_image_registration/blob/96c04577d7e8acc2644127d045999c4fdf7267cb/template/before.sh.erb).
 For making public, move the container to a globally accessible location (`/cm/shared`) and update the path accordingly.

 ## Make your changes